Choosing a school for a child with SEND

 - Schools must provide detailed information about their arrangements for the admission of disabled pupils to the school and publish an accessibility plan explaining adjustments they can make and ongoing plans to improve access.

-- They must also publish a SEN information report explaining and how they identify and support children with Special Educational Needs & Disability - so the schools' own website can be a useful starting point.
+- They must also publish a SEN information report explaining how they identify and support children with Special Educational Needs & Disability - so the schools' own website can be a useful starting point.